Fundamental Management Policy

 Basic Management Policy

 PARK24 Group’s philosophy is “We create new forms of comfort and convenience by responding to the needs of today and anticipating the needs of tomorrow.”
-PARK24 Group provides comfort and convenience in forms both familiar and entirely new.
-The Group helps to make urban environments and the lives of people living and working in them richer and pleasanter.
-The Group listens carefully to our customers to create services that meet the needs of the times.
+We provide comfort and convenience in forms both familiar and entirely new.
+We help to make urban environments and the lives of people living and working in them richer and pleasanter.
+We listen carefully to our customers to create services that meet the needs of the times.
 At the same time, we will contribute to the sustainable development of society by promoting business development and initiatives that contribute to solving environmental and social issues.

-In order for the Group to realize the "comfort" demanded by the times and contribute to the sustainable development of society, we recognize the importance of expanding the scale of our Parking Business and Mobility Businesses, as well as expanding and evolving our services, and therefore we recognize that ensuring high growth and profitability is a management issue.
-Therefore, we have set the growth rate of recurring profit as the most important management indicator and strive to maintain double-digit growth sustainable growth.
+In order to realize the "comfort" demanded by the times and contribute to the sustainable development of society, we recognize that expanding the scale of our Parking Business and Mobility Businesses, together with the evolution and integration of our services, and the achievement of high growth and profitability, are key management challenges.
+Therefore, we have set the growth rate of recurring profit as the most important management indicator and strive to sustain double-digit growth.

 Medium term business strategies

-Regarding the short-term business environment, while the impact of COVIT-19 is slowing and economic activities are picking up, the outlook is still expected to remain uncertain due to soaring resource and energy prices, rising global prices, and sharp exchange rate fluctuations caused by monetary policies of various countries.
+Regarding the short term business environment, we expect that uncertainty will continue due to factors such as soaring resource and energy prices, global inflation, and sharp exchange rate fluctuations driven by monetary policies in various countries.

-Regarding the medium- to long-term business environment, we believe that climate change due to global warming, changes in behavioral patterns due to global population growth and changes in the demographic structure of each country, the ongoing digital revolution, and rapid advances in technology will progress at an accelerated pace.
-Based on this recognition of the macro environment, we have identified five materialities (key issues) that we will prioritize by organizing risks and opportunities for the Group.
-The Group believes that its sustainability efforts will contribute to the enhancement of corporate value for society as a whole and for the Company.
+Regarding the medium- to long-term business environment, we believe that climate change due to global warming, changes in behavioral patterns due to changes in the demographic structure of each country, the ongoing digital revolution, and rapid advances in technology will progress at an accelerated pace.
+Based on this recognition of the macro environment, we have identified five materialities (key issues) that we will prioritize by organizing risks and opportunities.
+We believe that our sustainability efforts will contribute to the enhancement of corporate value for society as a whole and for the Company.
 We will continue to promote initiatives that contribute to the five materialities in order to realize a sustainable society through our core business in accordance with international standards.

 Five Materialities